 ordinary differential equations.
 During two years (1941-1942) he was in active

-military duties defending Leningrad (now St. Petersburg).
+military duties on defending Leningrad (now St. Petersburg).

 Consider the initial value problem for the Riccati equation